Ultrafast Stiffening of the Lattice Potential and Metastable State Formation in 1$T$-TiSe$_2$: 3 Results and discussion

 We next analyze the excited state buildup time, $\tau_{Buildup}$, another notable temperature-dependent quantity.
 Given the strong oscillatory signals in $\Delta R/R$ at low temperatures (Figs. \blue{2(a)} and \blue{2(b)}), standard fitting methods for $\tau_{Buildup}$ are challenging \cite{BLTan2025, MHuber2022}.
-We therefore define $\tau_{Buildup}$ as the interval from the onset of reflectivity change until the signal reaches its minimum, as schematically shown in Fig. \blue{2(a)}.
+We therefore define $\tau_{Buildup}$ as the interval from the onset of reflectivity change until the signal reaches its ``global minimum", as schematically shown in Fig. \blue{2(a)}.
 This definition does not account for instrumental time resolution, implying the reported $\tau_{Buildup}$ will be slightly longer than the intrinsic excited state formation time.
-Figure \blue{2(f)} shows the temperature dependence of $\tau_{Buildup}$.
-Above $T_{\rm CDW}$, $\tau_{Buildup}$ remains approximately constant at $\sim$0.3 ps.
-As temperature decreases below $T_{\rm CDW}$, $\tau_{Buildup}$ decreases, settling at a new, approximately constant value of $\sim$0.15 ps slightly below $T^*$.
-The observed $\sim$0.3 ps buildup time in the normal state is significantly longer than typical values in other semimetallic materials \cite{SXZhu2021, YMDai2015}.
-This suggests that initial excited state formation in 1$T$-TiTe$_2$ involves mechanisms beyond simple electronic transitions, distinguishing it from conventional semimetals.
+Figure \blue{2(g)} shows the temperature dependence of $\tau_{Buildup}$.
+Below $T^*$, $\tau_{Buildup}$ remains nearly constant at $\sim$0.15 ps.
+Upon warming across $T^*$, $\tau_{Buildup}$ increases and reaches a new plateau of $\sim$0.3 ps above $T_{\rm CDW}$.
+This increase, initiated at $T^*$, reflects a gradual thermal weakening of the stabilizing CDW correlations, which alters the carrier relaxation dynamics even while the CDW order remains intact.As the temperature exceeds $T_{\rm CDW}$, long-range order vanishes, yet short-range fluctuations and soft phonon modes continue to persist.
+In this high-temperature regime, the suppression of excitonic correlations causes the transient response to shift from being electronically driven to being dominated by lattice dynamics.
+Consequently, because structural processes typically evolve on slower timescales than purely electronic ones, the system exhibits a relatively longer buildup time.
+Indeed, the $\sim$0.3 ps buildup time measured in the normal state is markedly longer than those of conventional semimetals \cite{SXZhu2021, YMDai2015}, reinforcing the view that initial excited-state formation in 1$T$-TiSe$_2$ is governed by complex collective interactions rather than simple, independent electronic transitions.